Diagnosing BEIs it bronchiectasis? How to know.

 Did your BE diagnosis take a while?
 You’re not alone.

-As of 2021, an estimated 450,000 people in the United States had bronchiectasis (BE), but the real number may be higher.
+An estimated 500,000 people in the United States have bronchiectasis (BE), but the real number may be higher.
 BE is hard for doctors to identify because the symptoms mimic other diseases, and not all doctors have experience with BE.
 Unfortunately, some people may not be diagnosed for years, and their disease may worsen.

 How is BE diagnosed?